 “Property Owner” means landowner of property within the boundary of Hyde Park City.

+“Qualitied Person” is a person knowledgeable in the principles and practice of erosion and sediment controls and pollution prevention, who possesses the skills to assess conditions at the construction site that could impact stormwater quality and the skills to assess the effectiveness of any storm water controls selected and installed to meet the requirements of the Utah Construction General Permit.

 “Runoff” means that portion of water or precipitation on a drainage area that is discharged from the area into the municipal separate storm water system.

 “Sediment” means solid material, both mineral and organic, that is in suspension, is being transported, or has been moved from its site of origin by air, water, gravity, or ice and has come to rest on the earth's surface.